FlashDrag/library-management-system/README.md

 [Back to top](#table-of-contents)

 ## Testing
-See [TESTING.md](https://github.com/FlashDrag/library-management-system/blob/main/docs/testing.md) for an overview of the game testing and debugging.
+See [TESTING.md](https://github.com/FlashDrag/library-management-system/blob/main/docs/testing.md) for an overview of the app testing and debugging.

 [Back to top](#table-of-contents)